-Source: Derived from USACE data.
+Source: Derived from USACE data reflecting the output of the 24 largest facilities.
 Trend lines are 7-day moving averages.

 SP-15 Forward and Swap Volumes

 Source: Derived from ICE and Nymex ClearPort.
 ICE on-peak forward (physical) and swap (financial) volumes are for SP-15 and include monthly, dual monthly, quarterly, and calendar year contracts traded for each month.
 Nymex ClearPort on-peak swap (financial) volumes are for the SP-15 Hub traded by month.